leocengia/SCI-repo/README.md

 > not permitted for guests using
 > public baths or hot springs.

+**Agent-normalized template text**

+Clothing, including swimwear, is not permitted for guests using public baths or hot springs.

 **Important information**

 Public bath(s) or hot springs should be selected